wp-plugins/wpsso/readme.txt

 = 2.4.1 =

-This version fixes a potential issue with updating to the Pro version, and includes a few minor changes to informational and debug messages.
+Fixed a potential issue with update filter hooks, includes a few minor changes to informational and debug messages.

 = 2.4.0 =